How can you Start and Grow your Business on a Budget?

 3. Have a credit control procedure in place

-Invoice promptly upon completion of works and make it easy for your customer to pay you by detailing exact amount, what the payment is for, how you want payment to be made and when it is due, then follow up immediately if payment is late.
+Invoice promptly upon completion of works and make it easy for your customer to pay you.
+You can do this by detailing exact amount, what the payment is for, how you want payment to be made and when it is due.
+If payment is late, follow up immediately.
 If that does happen to you, check out our guidance on handling a late payment.

-Use Enterprise Agencies, Local Enterprise Partnerships, free initial consultations from solicitors and accountants, you will be amazed at the amount of advice and support there is for your venture.
+Use Enterprise Agencies, Local Enterprise Partnerships, and free initial consultations from solicitors and accountants.
+You will be amazed at the amount of advice and support there is for your venture.